ycpcs/cs400-fall2022/assign/assign03.md

 # Your Task

-Your task is to document the requirements for your project by adding them as issues and milestones to your main GitHub repository.
+Your task is to document the requirements for your project by adding them as issues and milestones to your main GitHub repository.  **Also, create a Google document summarizing your requirements.**

+**If you have clients, you must gather your User Stories, Use Cases, and Requirements from them (David McHugh and Tyler Franks for the YCPHacks website).

 ## Milestones